 Contact information: Banks need your home address, phone number, and email address.
-Even though you’re operating in the virtual world, federal law requires that you provide a physical address—where you actually live—but you can also give a P.O.
-Box or similar as a mailing address.
+Even though you’re operating in the virtual world, federal law requires you provide a physical address—where you actually live—but you can also give a P.O.
+Box or the equivalent as a mailing address.

 Funding information: How will you add funds to the account?
 Banks often require an initial deposit to get your account opened (typically it's between $25 and $100).
 To do that, you might be able to use your credit or debit card.
 Alternatively, you can provide routing and account numbers to create a link to another bank account